doducduy20127477/G-Sneaker/README.md

     -   [x] User able to remove product from cart.
     -   [x] Show total price of all products in car.
 When user increase/decrease product's amount or remove product, total price should be re-calculate correctly.
     -   [x] When there are no products in cart, we should show `Your cart is empty` message.

-### Not Completed:
+    -   [x] Products in cart should be persistent: When user visit the application, products are added before should be showed, user don't need to add products again.

--   Products in cart should be persistent: When user visit the application, products are added before should be showed, user don't need to add products again.
+-   Deploy the application to onrender.

-### Guide to run:
+## Guide to run:

 -   Download source code in my repo
 -   `npm install`